nspi/vbcg/README.md

 #video-based cardiac gating (vbcg)

-This is a prototype demonstrating our research activities concerning video-based vital sign monitoring in ultra-high-field MRI.
+This is a prototype demonstrating our research activities concerning video-based vital sign monitoring (in ultra-high-field MRI)

 ##About
 The aim of our research is to overcome the limitations of contact-based